davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

     - The given `main()` function contains a bit of code to test this stack.
 You can remove this code when you're ready to write the `ls2` program.

 4. **Making System Calls**
-    Recall that there are many privileged operations that users can't run without the OS's help.
-These requests are made via "system calls".
+    Recall from class that there are many privileged operations that users can't run without OS intervention (so that the OS would know and can keep track of resources).
+Several of these "system calls" are for exploring the file system.

     - To open up directories and check what's inside, you will want to check out the following system functions: `opendir()`, `readdir()`, `closedir()`.
     - When you read the contents of a directory, ignore any references to `.` and `..`.
-Why?
 In file systems, `.` is a shorthand to refer to the current directory, and `..` means the parent directory.
-These entities exist in *every* directory you open.
-So if you recursively open those up, then you'll just end up in an infinite recursion!
+Because these entities exist in *every* directory you open, if you recursively open those up, then you'll just end up in an infinite recursion!

     - Once you've opened up a directory, you can use `readdir()` to traverse its contents.
 But not everything is a file.
 You need to test if it's a regular file, or is it a shortcut (link)?
 Is it a subdirectory?
 To get this and other information, you'll look into the important `stat(..)` system call provided in `#include <sys/stat.h>`
       - [sys/stat.h](https://pubs.opengroup.org/onlinepubs/007908799/xsh/sysstat.h.html)